kysely-org/kysely/site/docs/recipes/expressions.md

   .selectFrom('person')
   .innerJoin('movie as m', 'm.director_id', 'person.id')

-// You can also provide a query builder instance and the types are inferred automatically.
+// You can also provide a query builder instance and the context is inferred automatically.
 // Type of `eb` is `ExpressionBuilder<DB & { m: Movie }, 'person' | 'm'>`
 const eb = expressionBuilder(qb)